 Clients are also looking for information on the positive (or otherwise) impact of their investments.
 Accordingly, wealth managers are working on providing portfolio-level reporting on things like corporate CO2 emissions, water waste and diversity.
 Climate views were increasingly being incorporated into the wealth management context at least as early as 2020, according to a CFA Institute report published that year.
 On the social side, 53% of asset and wealth management firms are making efforts to improve transparency over ESG matters and efforts around societal considerations such as diversity and inclusion, found a PwC survey in July 2023 (see chart below).

-Retirement and Legacy Planning
+Retirement and legacy planning

 After building up wealth, the next steps are to manage and draw it down in retirement and then pass it on to the next generation.
 Wealth managers offer estate and retirement planning services to help clients prepare for the future – including, unfortunately, for incapacitation or death.
 They can thereby help clients protect what they’ve worked for and ensure financial stability for their loved ones, even if the unexpected happens.